 Remember, everyday life continues for your family while you are gone.
 Therefore, household routines may have changed.
 To ensure everyone is on the right schedule and can communicate properly, hold a family meeting to discuss these details.
 Make new schedules, rules, and guidelines as a family so everyone is on the same page.
 It never hurts to give your children a heads up this will happen, well before you come home from deployment.

 Plan Reconnection Activities for After Deployment

 It is important to not just assume everything will go back to normal once you get home.
 You’ll need to catch up and reconnect with your spouse and child(ren), separately.
 You most likely will need to plan for an adjustment period in the first few weeks you are home.
 A good method for getting through this sometimes challenging time is to plan for some fun activities to do together.
 These special occasions are crucial for family bonding and reconnection.
-Get to know each your spouse again on date nights, just the two of you.
+Get to know your spouse again on date nights, just the two of you.
 (Watch Indivisible if you haven’t seen it yet).
 And don’t forget to plan some special family dates too!
-Whether you play mini golf or take a full-fledged vacation, you’ll be able to focus on strengthening your relationships.
+Whether you play mini-golf or take a full-fledged vacation, you’ll be able to focus on strengthening your relationships.

-It’s best to think of your return home from deployment as less of an event and more of a journey.
+It’s best to think of your return home after deployment as less of an event and more of a journey.
 With these tips, you will be able to smoothly and successfully transition your family life back to normal.
 For more helpful information on veteran’s services, visit Hill and Ponton Disability Lawyers.